AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 -   A firewall blocking traffic.
 -   A router dropping packets.

 This alert applies to connections between hosts running Aviatrix gateways.

+Monitored hosts will alert on syslog traffic where it is the source or the destination

-For a host that you select, syslog from any connection that includes the host as the source or destination is monitored.
-When syslog data indicates a potential problem ("giving up") from each direction of the connection between that host and another host within 30 seconds of the other, the alert is triggered.
-On the same connection, if the syslog data indicates the problem is resolved ("established with SPIs") from either direction, the alert is automatically resolved.
+When you set this alert for a host(s), CoPilot monitors the syslog from any connection that includes the host as the source or destination.
+When syslog data indicates a potential problem from each direction of the connection between that host and another host within 30 seconds of the other, the alert is triggered.
+On the same connection, if the syslog data later indicates the problem is resolved from either direction, the alert is automatically resolved.

 Working with AppIQ